 This powerful hybrid approach places COTS+ solutions in a procurement ‘sweet spot’ for government agencies seeking the product certainty and speed-to-market of an existing off-the-shelf solution in tandem with the extended lifecycle value of a low code development and workflow automation platform.
 In short, a COTS+ solution empowers a legitimate ‘best of both worlds’ procurement approach for government agencies keen to overcome the limitations associated with conventional buy or build models for enterprise software implementation.

-*For an overview of the key decision factors to consider, and an efficient process to guide your evaluation of these and other considerations, please visit the links provided for additional information.
+*To help guide your evaluation of these and other considerations, please visit the link provided for additional information.

 Looking for more information?
 Subscribe to our CX blog below to stay in the loop on the latest news, best practices and emerging trends in government technology.